respawn-app/FlowMVI/docs/plugins/prebuilt.md

 }
 ```

-This plugin simply executes `reduce` when it receives an intent.
+* This plugin simply executes `reduce` when it receives an intent.
-If you set `consume = true`, the plugin will **not** let other plugins installed after this one receive the intent.
+* If you set `consume = true`, the plugin will **not** let other plugins installed after this one receive the intent.
   Set `consume = false` to install more than one reduce plugin.
+* By default, you can see above that this plugin must be unique.
+Provide a custom name if you want to have multiple.

 Install this plugin in your stores by using